 Kaike shows a number of interesting typological features in various parts of the grammar that are not commonly found in related languages: it has 6 phonologically distinctive tones, conjunct/disjunct morphology, two types of converbal constructions (simultaneous & sequential), morphological marking of the causative and mirativity, wide-spread nominalisation for syntactic constructions, consistent ergativity, reciprocal and anti-dative marking, evidentiality and, a combination of a complex decimal and vigesimal numeral system.

 Although the project aimed to collect audio-visual materials in Kaike only, in some villages speakers turn out to mix both Kaike and Tichurong Tibetan constantly.
-This resulting in an interesting collection of code-switched materials from mainly traditional activities in Gumbatara.
-Code-switched videos therefore have both Kaike and Tichurong Tibetan in the metadata.
+This resulted in an interesting collection of code-switched materials from mainly traditional activities in Gumbatara.
+Code-switched videos, therefore, have both Kaike and Tichurong Tibetan in the metadata.